 On the 7th of December 2023, images of IDF soldiers conducting mass detentions in Northern Gaza emerged on social media platforms.
 These depicted dozens of Palestinian men in the town of Beit Lahia kneeling on the ground, stripped naked, with their hands tied behind their backs.
 Similar episodes of mass incarcerations were repeated throughout Northern Gaza, characterized by the same humiliation of detainees.
 At first, Israeli officials and media claimed that the arrested men were Hamas members who had surrendered, describing them as “military-aged men who were discovered in areas that civilians were supposed to have evacuated”.
-Only when people recognized the detainees as their colleagues, friends or family, Israeli officials admitted that the bulk of the captured Palestinians were innocent civilians.
+Only when people recognized the detainees as their colleagues, friends, or family did Israeli officials admit that the bulk of the captured Palestinians were innocent civilians.
 Most of the captives were, in fact, people unable to head down South, temporarily sheltering in an abandoned school.

 The production of gendered orientalist tropes

 Several activists have denounced these human rights abuses as part of a broader pattern of demonization of Arab Muslim males by Western governments and media, which portray them as inherently aggressive individuals prone to terrorist acts.
 Law Professor Khaled Beydoun argues that the US war on terror greatly contributed to the creation of an Arab “masculinity conflated with terrorism” according to which it seems reasonable to presume Palestinian men as guilty unless proven.
-In his 1978 book “Orientalism”, Edward Said uses the term “otherization” to illustrate the way in which the West perceives and depicts the Global South: the latter is bound to be the opposite of the former.
-Hence, orientalist discourses portray the Arab world as “irrational, depraved, childish”, as opposed to the “rational, virtuous, mature” West.
+In his 1978 book Orientalism, Edward Said uses the term “otherization” to illustrate the way in which the West perceives and depicts the Global South: the latter is bound to be the opposite of the former.
+Hence, orientalist discourses portray the Arab world as “irrational, depraved, childish,” as opposed to the “rational, virtuous, mature” West.
 Gender studies scholars have pointed out that, given the patriarchal structure in which Western society is embedded, such neocolonial narratives tend to essentialize men and women into monolithic categories corresponding to socially constructed gender roles.
 In her landmark work “Can the Subaltern Speak?”, Gayatri Chakravorty Spivak has underscored colonial powers’ tendency to deprive women of the Global South of their agency by portraying them as victims of their violent husbands in need of being freed by the West.
 A notable example can be found in the mass unveilings of Algerian women that took place during the Algerian War of Independence, which were meant to symbolize the Western gift of emancipation towards Muslim women.
 These gendered orientalist tropes and the alleged necessity to liberate Eastern women did not disappear in the postcolonial period.
 On the contrary, narratives of “saviourism” penetrated white feminist discourses and have been repeatedly exploited to justify Western interventions in the Middle East.
 In her first official radio address to the nation, the then first lady Laura Bush described the US invasion of Afghanistan as an attempt to free Afghani women from “imprisonment in their homes”.

 The failure to portray Palestinian men as victims